-- 4.1.1 All journeys shall be booked via the Provider's Booking Centre.
-Exceptions to this are where there are existing booking arrangements already in place.
-Existing booking office arrangements, where they exist, are described in Schedule 2A: Annex F. Over the lifetime of the contract, if the existing booking arrangements change, the Provider must absorb the booking function and this specification will be the subject of a contract variation to accommodate the new arrangements. - 4.1.2 All requests will be entered directly onto the Provider's booking system. - 4.1.3 The Provider is expected to ensure that the eligibility criteria is adhered to by completing a full screening and assessment of whether a patient meets the criteria for each booking either directly with the patient or within the person booking the transport or online, this assessment will be recorded by the Provider. - 4.1.4 All bookings must comply with the Equality Act 2010 to ensure all patients are protected against discrimination.
-The Provider must recognise and welcome its legal duties under the Equality Act 2010 and ensure that interpreting and translation services comply with these legislative requirements.
+- 4.1.1 All journeys shall be booked via the Provider's Call Centre.
+Exceptions to this are where there are existing booking arrangements already in place and those journeys relating to the extra capacity vehicles.
+Existing booking office arrangements, where they exist, are described in Schedule 2A:Annex F. Over the lifetime of the contract, if the existing booking arrangements change, the Provider must absorb the booking function and this specification will be the subject of a contract variation to accommodate the new arrangements. - 4.1.2 All requests will be entered directly onto the Provider's booking system. - 4.1.3 The Provider is expected to ensure that the eligibility criteria is adhered to by completing a full screening and assessment of whether a patient meets the criteria for each booking either directly with the patient or within the person booking the transport or online, this assessment will be recorded by the Provider. - 4.1.4 Where clause 3.9.7 applies (additional purchased capacity), the Provider must record that the patient's eligibility for transport falls outside the normal scope of assessment for eligibility.
+The Provider must, however, still undertake an assessment of the patient's mobility to ensure that the correct form of transport is provided. - 4.1.5 All bookings must comply with the Equality Act 2010 to ensure all patients are protected against discrimination.